 Patients typically report that the following things make their neck pain feel worse:

-- Sports-related Injuries (for example, a shoulder injury which makes your neck pain feel worse from the increased tension)
+Sports-related Injuries (for example, a shoulder injury that makes your neck pain feel worse from the increased tension)

 To help you prepare for your first appointment, consider jotting down what makes your pain better or worse to help your neck physical therapist make a more accurate diagnosis.